aehrc/TRIBES/README.md

 # Getting started

-This section describes the analysis of an example data.
-We advise that you run the example data first, to confirm you have installed  *TRIBES* correctly.
+This section describes the analysis of an example dataset.
+We advise that you run *TRIBES* on the example data first, to confirm you have installed  *TRIBES* correctly.
 To run *TRIBES* on your own datasets, refer to instructions from [Installation](#installation) onwards.

 *TRIBES* requires Linux-64 or MacOS-64 and about 10GB of free disk space for software, reference and example data.

-Setup *TRIBES* using one of the methods described in the [Installation](#installation) section (for a workstation setup use: [Installation for workstation use with miniconda](#installation-for-workstation-use-with-miniconda) )
+Install *TRIBES* using one of the methods described in the [Installation](#installation) section (for a workstation setup use: [Installation for workstation use](#installation-for-workstation-use) ).
+After installation return to [Testing installation on example dataset](#testing-installation-on-example-dataset)

+## Testing installation on example dataset
 To demonstate how *TRIBES* works we will use an example dataset (TFCeu) with reference data from 1000 Genomes 'EUR' superpopulation (REF-G1K_EUR).

 Create and navigate to a directory for reference and sample data, e.g `$HOME/tribes-data`